Speed of light: One-way speed of light

+Variable speed of light

+It is generally assumed that fundamental constants such as c have the same value throughout spacetime, meaning that they do not depend on location and do not vary with time.
+However, some theories of cosmology postulate a speed of light which varies over time as an alternative way of explaining astronomical observations.
+The speed of light plays many roles in physics and allowing one role to change may not be consistent with its other roles.
+These kinds of theories remain the subject of ongoing research.

 Faster-than-light observations and experiments

 There are situations in which it may seem that matter, energy, or information-carrying signal travels at speeds greater than c, but they do not.
 For example, as is discussed in the propagation of light in a medium section below, many wave velocities can exceed c.
 The phase velocity of X-rays through most glasses can routinely exceed c, but phase velocity does not determine the velocity at which waves convey information.

 If a laser beam is swept quickly across a distant object, the spot of light can move faster than c, although the initial movement of the spot is delayed because of the time it takes light to get to the distant object at the speed c.
 However, the only physical entities that are moving are the laser and its emitted light, which travels at the speed c from the laser to the various positions of the spot.
 Similarly, a shadow projected onto a distant object can be made to move faster than c, after a delay in time.
 In neither case does any matter, energy, or information travel faster than light.

 The rate of change in the distance between two objects in a frame of reference with respect to which both are moving (their closing speed) may have a value in excess of c.
 However, this does not represent the speed of any single object as measured in a single inertial frame.

 Certain quantum effects appear to be transmitted instantaneously and therefore faster than c, as in the EPR paradox.
 An example involves the quantum states of two particles that can be entangled.
 Until either of the particles is observed, they exist in a superposition of two quantum states.
 If the particles are separated and one particle's quantum state is observed, the other particle's quantum state is determined instantaneously.
 However, it is impossible to control which quantum state the first particle will take on when it is observed, so information cannot be transmitted in this manner.